About this programme

 Academic courses and credits

-Students on study abroad programmes at the University of Brighton can choose to study a range of subjects from English literature and economics to film studies and biology.
+Students on study abroad programmes at the University of Brighton can choose to study a range of subjects.

 For more detailed information about each module, visit the university's school webpages:

-Your first week at Brighton will be your induction week, during which time you can send module outlines back to the adviser at your home university for approval.
+During the induction week, you can send module outlines back to the adviser at your home university for approval.

 Our courses offer a combination of the latest subject knowledge, practical experience and industry-standard facilities, with the aim of giving you a competitive edge in your career.
 You can choose up to four 10-UK credit modules per semester on the Junior Semester Abroad programme, one of which could include the British culture module.